zkat/miette/README.md

 Now to get everything printed nicely, just return a Result<()>
 and you're all set!

-Note: You can swap out the default reporter for a custom one using `miette::set_reporter()` */ fn pretend_this_is_main() -> Result<()> {
+Note: You can swap out the default reporter for a custom one using `miette::set_hook()` */ fn pretend_this_is_main() -> Result<()> {
     // kaboom~